kagunecode/rpsgame/README.md

 This belongs to The Odin Project course that I'm doing at the time of push.

+# LIVE PREVIEW

+You can see a [live preview](https://kagunecode.github.io/rpsgame/).
+Let me know if you have any problems with it.

 # UPDATES

 July 25: I finished styling the page and adding some features.
 As of now the game won't end when the score is 5, instead it will continue forever.